data-goblin/claude-goblin/README.md

 ---

 > [!NOTE]
-> This tool was developed and tested on macOS (Python 3.13).
-Should work on Linux and Windows but is untested on those platforms.
+> Developed primarily on macOS.
+Should work on Linux and Windows but is less tested on those platforms.

 ## Features

 - Local snapshotting of Claude Code logs for analytics
-- ~~Local snapshotting of usage limits from the Claude Code `/usage` command~~ *(temporarily disabled)*
-- Dashboard and stats of usage history
+- Dashboard and stats of usage history with TUI interface
+- GitHub-style activity heatmap export (PNG/SVG)
 - Project anonymization for sharing screenshots (`--anon` flag)
 - Hook setup to automate data logging or analysis of Claude Code
 - Audio notifications for Claude Code completion, permission requests, and conversation compaction
-- Text-to-speech (TTS) notifications with customizable hook selection (macOS only)
+- Text-to-speech (TTS) notifications (cross-platform: macOS, Windows, Linux)
+- macOS menu bar app showing token usage
 - Devcontainer setup for safe `--dangerously-skip-permissions` execution

 ## Installation